Strider-CD/docker-strider/README.md

 ## Running

 ### docker-compose
-If you have [docker-compose](https://docs.docker.com/compose/overview/) v1.6.x or higher, you can simply run the following command:
+If you have [docker-compose](https://docs.docker.com/compose/overview/) v1.6.x or higher, you can simply clone this repo and then run the following command:

 ```
 docker-compose up -d --build